a-h-abid/docker-commons/readme.md

 * Run specific services only by `docker-compose up -d <service1> <service2> ...`

+## Service Specific Details

-## NFS server after up
+### NFS server

-Mount nfs server in your host machine.
+After starting the container, you have to mount nfs server in your host machine.
 To get container IP, you can use `ifconfig` or `hostname -I` or any other method you know.

 ```
 sudo mount -v -o vers=4,loud <container-ip>:/ /path/to/mount